beginning of content

 Learn more about other types of headaches, their management and treatment.

 Codeine and morphine are not generally recommended for tension headaches.
-If your doctor recommends a medicine containing codeine, you will need a prescription.
+If your doctor thinks you need a medicine with codeine, they will give you a prescription.

 Frequent tension headaches

 If you have frequent headaches, your doctor may suggest medicines to prevent them.
-This might include a very low dose of an antidepressant (much lower than you would take to treat depression).
-There may be side effects including dry mouth, dizziness, blurred vision, drowsiness, constipation and weight gain.
+This might include a low dose of an antidepressant (much lower than you would take to treat depression).
+There may be side effects, including:

-Cluster headaches are a rare type of headache, affecting only about 1 in 1000 people.
+Cluster headaches are a rare type of headache with extreme headaches occurring in groups, or clusters.

-If you have migraines, there are medicines that can help.
+If you have migraines, there are medicines that can help to prevent symptoms and to treat them once they start.
+These include:

 There are also medicines to prevent migraines including beta-blockers and amitriptyline.